hedgehogs-mind/spring-couch/docs/usage/security.md

 }
 ```

 __I encourage you__ to choose a rather restrictive base rule.

-This eliminates unexpected access of endpoints you did
-forget to secure with an own rule!
+_Hint:_ Checking the base security rule can be disabled by setting the argument `checkBaseSecurityRule`

-I further encourage you to go by _"restrictive global rule and explicitly open"_.
+of the resource's `@CouchRest` annotation to `false`.

 ### Default endpoint security rule

 Within CouchRest you can always define endpoint/method level security rules.
 They represent the second security
 stage.
-In case you have not specified an own rule for an endpoint, a default one will be checked.
+In case you have not specified an own rule for an endpoint, a default endpoint rule will be checked.

 This default endpoint rule must be defined in the CouchRestConfiguration: